Once you’ve been approved as a Peerspace host, the first order of business is getting your listing up and running. But how should you price it?

 Remember, the Amenities section of your listing should only show features that are included in your hourly rate.
 If potential guests can calculate the exact cost with no surprises, they’re more likely to book your space (and rebook it in the future).

 Not all spaces are created equal.
 Although parties and events are the top driver of booking inquiries on Peerspace, productions like film and video shoots are a close second.

 In terms of length, video shoots and formal events tend to receive the longest bookings.
 Keep this in mind if your space is listed for production and special events so that you can make the most out of your hourly rate.

 If your space is better suited for shorter events, like corporate meetings or podcast recordings, consider upping the hourly rate and maximizing your number of short-window bookings.

 No matter what your space is designed for, remember to include the minimum number of hours required to book.

 5. Consider changing up your pricing throughout the week

 In a similar vein, different days of the week often correspond to different pricing.
 It’s no surprise that fun events like birthday parties and baby showers are more in demand during the weekends, so having higher prices makes sense.

 However, work-related events, production shoots, or offsites are not reserved for the weekends.
 Your space may perform better if you decrease your prices early in the week (Monday through Wednesday, for example) and reserve higher prices for Thursday through Sunday.

 Check out this article for more details about pricing.
-If you’re still unsure, the PeerSpace team is happy to give suggestions on how to price your space.
-Contact us at email@example.com with your specific questions.
+If you’re still unsure, the Peerspace team is happy to give suggestions on how to price your space.
+Contact us with specific questions by clicking here.